ctoec/ece-reporter-analysis/README.md

 - Get rate and revenue numbers for historical CDC data and non-CDC Funding Sources
 - Determine logic for C4K fundings and other fundings and start dates, these live in `Enrollment.AdditionalFundingSources`
 - Check for active users, check if they have aged out
-- Schedule meeting with Julie after 6/24
+- Schedule meeting with Julie after 6/24/2020
 - Deduplicate sites across ECIS and ECE
 - Site licence number in ECIS
 - Accredited and Title I flags for ECIS
 - Does Wraparound in ECIS directly correspond to part time?
+- What time field should be used for active month?
+(Enrollment Funding has some 1900 dates)

 ## Tests